 Cooking Steel Cut Oats

 Cooking oats for breakfast is a tradition that goes back many generations.
-Breakfast is considered the most important meal of the day.
-If we start our day with a coffee and a muffin we have only succeeded in elevating our blood sugar levels and this is a recipe for weight gain and poor health.
+Breakfast is generally considered the most important meal of the day because it is the first meal after breaking your "fast."
+If we start the day with a coffee and a muffin we have only succeeded in elevating our blood sugar levels and this is a recipe for weight gain and poor health.
+This habit may also lead to diseases such as diabetes.

 Maintaining blood sugar levels consistently throughout the day is important in achieving a healthy body weight.
-A low glycemic (low sugar) breakfast is the best way to nourish the body by providing the fuel we need to start our day.
+A low glycemic (low sugar) breakfast is the best way to nourish the body by providing the fuel we need to begin an active day.
 The body needs food that is going to satisfy our hunger and keep us feeling full until lunch or last least until a mid morning snack.
-Steel cut oats are an excellent choice that fulfull these nutritional requirements.
+Steel cut oats are an excellent choice that fulfills this nutritional requirement.

 There is no question that oatmeal is a healthy food as long as you are avoiding the highly processed instant version.
 Oatmeal has been proven to be beneficial to our health in these ways: